Starting a business in Finland – 4 things you should remember

 Make a business plan

 – It is important that you draw up a business plan because it helps you evaluate your idea and identify its strengths and weaknesses.
 Well begun is half done!
-Furthermore, you also need a business plan if you are going to apply for start-up grant, which in many cases, you should, Virkama states.
+Furthermore, you also need a business plan if you are going to apply for funding or start-up grant, Virkama states.